Or, where to put all your work stuff (to use the technical term)

 BEST PRACTICES: TEAM/PROJECT SPACES

 What goes inside a team/project space?

-- Space Shortcuts: Use the Space Shortcuts in the sidebar to link to important pages your team needs regular access to, like your roadmap or JIRA Agile boards.
+Space Shortcuts: Use the Space Shortcuts in the sidebar to link to important pages your team needs regular access to, like your roadmap or Jira boards.

 Get familiar with pages

 Know your pages - If you're working on something related to your team—project plans, product requirements, blog posts, internal communications, you name it—create and store it in a Confluence page.
 Confluence pages offer a lot of flexibility for what you can create.
 Several page templates are included to get you started, like the meeting notes template.
 Your spaces should be filled with pages that document your business processes, outline your plans, contain your files, and report on your progress.
 The more you learn to do in Confluence (adding tables and graphs or embedding video and links are great places to start), the more engaging and helpful your pages will become.